pipeforce/pipeforce.github.io/docs/tutorials/80_send-email.md

 ## 2 - Extra: Add attachments

-In this step you will learn how to add attachments to such an email pipeline.
-For this, we will upload a PDF document to drive first, which will be used as attachment.
+In this step, you will learn how to add attachments to such an email pipeline.
+For this, we will upload a PDF document to drive first, which will be used as an attachment.

 1. Login to the portal https://**NAMESPACE**.pipeforce.net